offirgolan/ember-time-machine/README.md

 #### invoke ( _methodName_, _...args_ )

-Invokes the named method on the content or on every object if the content is an array
+Invokes the named method on the receiver or on every object if the receiver is an array

 _Params:_